February 6

 Diamond is a harder substance than titanium, so you might be inclined to think that a diamond-reinforced coating would be more durable.

 In testing, though, it doesn't seem to be.
 The diamond-reinforced coating doesn't perform any better than the original titanium coating: it scratches fairly easily, just like the original Gotham Steel coating.
-Just as important, the nonstick properties aren't any better.
+And the nonstick properties aren't any better.

 The main difference between the diamond coating and the titanium coating are that the diamond coating has a rough texture, while the titanium coating is smooth.
 Rough-textured coatings are a popular fad in nonstick cookware, but there's little to no evidence that they have better nonstick properties.
 They are considered to be more durable, but we aren't sure this is the case, either.